byteball/odex-backend/WEBSOCKET_API.md

 * raw_orderbook
 * trades

-To send a message to a specific channel, the channel the general format of a message is the following:
+To send a message to a specific channel, the general format of a message is the following:

 ```json
 {